-Hi, my name is Laura Gill and I’m a Supervising Social Worker in the Devon office.
+Hi, my name is Laura Gill (currently on maternity leave) and I’m a Supervising Social Worker in the Devon office.

 I qualified with a Postgraduate Diploma in Social Work from the University of Plymouth in 2012 and then spent a year as a Family Support Worker with Capstone before moving on to my current role in 2013.
 Prior to studying Social Work I spent 7 years working in adult mental health services, supporting individuals as they moved back into the community.